growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 Some Liquidity Providers could play a role of **Guarantor** to provide first-loss capital and cover for missing credentials certain specific borrower groups (e.g., women, employees, unemployed, community members, companies of a given chamber, etc.).
 Guarantors will deposit funds into a Safety Fund, from which certain ponds can claim money in case of payment incidents.

-Liquidity Providers operate on *Liqudity* layer.
+Liquidity Providers operate on *Liquidity* layer.

 ## Credential Issuers
 **Credential Issuers** serves an important risk management role in the protocol.
 They are centralized or decentralized third parties that provide **verifiable credentials (VCs)** to protocol participants.